Nmegha2601/anticipatr/README.md

 # ANTICIPATR

-This repository contains implementation of Anticipation Transformer (Anticipatr) proposed in the [ECCV'22 paper](https://meghanawhal.github.io/projects/anticipatr/resources/nawhal_eccv22.pdf).
+This repository contains the codebase for Anticipation Transformer (Anticipatr) proposed in the [ECCV'22 paper](https://meghanawhal.github.io/projects/anticipatr/resources/nawhal_eccv22.pdf).

 ---